txt/se20/docs/l20abstraction.md

 ## What is abstraction?

+Formal definition
+- abstraction = freedom from representational qualities
+- i.e. a step above the details to... something else

 Between the programmer and the lower-level details (e.g. the hardware, the lower-level language constructs) there is a  layers of abstraction
 - Programmers talk to the abstraction
 - Automated tools map the  abstraction to the hardware